 - Unauthorized Physical and/or Chemical Restraint Use

 If you’re not sure you have a case, we can help you find out.
 If you are ready to seek justice for your family and pursue a resolution, we are ready to do that too.
-All you need to do is click or call Levin & Perconti at 888-424-5757 today, and we’ll help you determine your next steps in protecting your loved one.
+All you need to do is fill out our online contact form or call Levin & Perconti at 888-424-5757 today, and we’ll help you determine your next steps in protecting your loved one.

 Disclaimer: The above health inspection findings are taken from public records kept and published by Medicare and the state of Illinois and are not complete.
 Levin & Perconti cannot confirm that this page’s content includes the latest information available.
 Any corrections or additions made to these public records after publication of this page will not be found here.
 For the most up-to-date information, visit www.il.gov or medicare.gov.
 This page is a legal advertisement and informational resource for visitors and is not endorsed by the named facility or any government agency.
 Levin & Perconti does not have any affiliation with the named facility.